OpenLemur/webarena/README.md

   --result_dir <your_result_dir>
 ```

   Note that the scripts above is in default setting (same setting in original WebArena paper).
-To run in code generation setting, use the scripts like follows
+To run in code generation setting as defined in Lemur paper, use the scripts like follows
 ```bash
 python run.py \
   --instruction_path agent/prompts/jsons/p_codegen_cot_id_actree_2s.json \